A generalization of the Lorentz ether to gravity with general-relativistic limit: The No-Gravity Limit

 In this limit, we have

-with constants $\rho_0>0, p_0<0$.
+with constants $\rho_0>0$, $p_0<0$.
 Thus, the ether is static and incompressible.
 It follows from the properties of the no gravity limit of the matter Lagrangian, which is identical in GR and GLET, that clocks and rulers behave as they behave in SR.

+Thus, in the no gravity limit we obtain a static and incompressible ether in a Newtonian framework.
+The remarkable property of the Lagrangian of the remaining fields, which describe the remaining material properties of the ether, is, that, nonetheless, the Einstein equivalence principle for them holds.
+As a consequence, the Lagrangian has to follow the general rules for Lagrangians in special relativity, in particular, has to be Lorentz-covariant.

-Thus, in the no gravity limit we obtain a static and incompressible ether in a Newtonian framework, so that clocks and rulers show time dilation and contraction following the formulas of special relativity.
-These properties of the no gravity limit of GLET are sufficiently close to the properties of the classical Lorentz ether.
+The consequence of the Lorentz-covariance of the matter Lagrangian is that clocks and rulers constructed from matter show time dilation and length contraction in agreement with the formulas of special relativity.
+Especially moving clocks have to be slower, and moving rulers have to be contracted, in such a way that the preferred time coordinate $T$ remains unobservable.
+These properties of the no gravity limit of GLET are the properties of the classical Lorentz ether.
 This justifies the interpretation of GLET as a generalization of Lorentz ether theory to gravity.

-Nonetheless, it seems worth to note a minor difference: In the classical ether theories, the ether has been considered only as a substance which explains electromagnetic waves.
+Nonetheless, it seems worth to note a minor but important difference: In the classical ether theories, the ether has been considered only as a substance which explains electromagnetic waves.
 Usual matter has been considered to be something different.
 In GLET, a key point of the derivation is that all fields -- including the fields which describe fermionic particles -- describe degrees of freedom of the ether itself.
-Thus, there is no matter which ``interacts with the ether''.
+Thus, there is no type of matter which ``interacts with the ether''.
 There is only a single universal ether, and nothing else.
+To talk about ``matter interacting with the ether'' is as meaningless as to talk about water waves interacting with water.